 Home insurance in California is not legally required, but if you have a mortgage on your home, your lender might require you to purchase coverage.
-Even if your mortgage is paid off, buying homeowners insurance in California is a good investment.
+Even if your mortgage is paid off, buying homeowners insurance in California is a good investment and provides you and your family with financial peace of mind.

-However, factors like the age of your home, your claims history and your credit score can make it difficult to find an insurance company that will cover your home.
+However, rating factors like the age of your home and your claims history, as well as the risk of wildfires in your area, can make it difficult to find a private insurer that will cover your home with a standard property policy.
 High-risk homeowners can purchase insurance through California’s FAIR plan.

 California’s FAIR Plan explained

-The California FAIR Plan Association provides basic home insurance to high-risk homeowners that cannot get insurance through a preferred provider.
+The California FAIR Plan Association provides basic fire insurance to high-risk homeowners that cannot get insurance through a preferred property insurer.
 The FAIR Plan is offered through a shared market where licensed insurance companies agree to share the risk of California homeowners who do not qualify for voluntary coverage.

 California’s FAIR Plan is a last resort option.
 The FAIR Plan Association recommends that California homeowners apply for private insurance several times before applying for FAIR Plan coverage.
 Additionally, homeowners must meet certain requirements to qualify for the FAIR Plan.